DiniMuhd7/hikima-engine/README.md

    mkdir monotonic_align
    python3 setup.py build_ext --inplace
     ```

-Run the second line everytime you start using the tool again to activate the virtual environment again, if you e.g. logged out in the meantime.
-To make use of a GPU, you don't need to do anything else on a Linux machine.
-On a Windows machine, have a look at the official PyTorch website for the install-command that enables GPU support.

 ## [optional] eSpeak-NG
 eSpeak-NG is requirement, that handles lots of special cases in many languages, so it's good to have.